ericoporto/ags-manual-wiki/Object.md

 will change object 3's view to view number 14, and change object 1 to view 5, loop 2, frame 0.

+*Note:* Since **AGS 3.6.0** and later versions, this function will also resets loop and frame to 0 by default if you don't specify their values.

 *See Also:* [Object.Animate](Object#objectanimate)

 ---